AlanFil/XMLbot/README.md

 # XMLbot

 It's project I'm working on now.
 It's meant to be a better version of adding-automating-product which is another repo on my profile.

+Some files may be hidden to protect company's data